Engaging Company Culture & The Rise of Company Events

 The demographics of employee that appears to be growing the fastest with the tech industry boom is the young, millennial tech employee.
 This generation of employee although not the majority now, will soon make up more than half the workforce in under a decade.
 There is incredible value in understanding how to drive engagement with this new type of employee by organizations because the sooner an organization can do so, the more desirable they will be as a future employer.

 Looking at major tech companies like Amazon, Facebook, LinkedIn, and Google it’s clear to see that these companies attract a lot of skilled workers not just for the pay but for their renowned and engaged company culture.
 These companies are constantly investing in new and innovative ways to drive engagement and company events are a huge part of that.
 Not only does investing in creating more engaging events impact the overall appeal of a company for skilled workers, but it allows the organization to unite its workforce and create a more cohesive engaged community despite offering remote employment, having regular re-org, or splitting teams with contractors and full-time employees.

 Event planners are now reinventing the wheel when it comes to office events.
 Instead, the event aspect is being brought in for more casual activities.
-Bringing new life to your group’s next all-hands meeting, your next client and company open house or happy hour.
-There are so many more avenues than just a company picnic or office holiday party and sometimes it’s the subtle touches of fun and engagement throughout the calendar year that make the biggest difference with bringing more engagement to your office culture.
+Bring new life to your group’s next all-hands meeting, your next client and company open house or happy hour.
+There are so many more avenues than just a company picnic or office holiday party and sometimes it’s the subtle touches of fun and engagement throughout the calendar year that make the biggest difference in bringing more engagement to your office culture.

 It is time to leverage time spent with your team and not only create fun memories for guests and families experiences but engage your workforce and shape a stronger more connected community within your organization.